-White House spokesman Jay Carney said Obama had assured Merkel in their telephone call that the United States "is not monitoring and will not monitor" her communications, leaving open the possibility that it had happened in the past.
+White House spokesman Jay Carney said Obama had assured Merkel that the United States "is not monitoring and will not monitor" the chancellor's communications, leaving open the possibility that it had happened in the past.

-Germany's frustration follows outrage in France after Le Monde newspaper reported the NSA had collected tens of thousands of French phone records between December 2012 and January 2013, and an Italian news magazine reported on Thursday that the NSA had monitored sensitive Italian telecommunications.
+Germany's frustration follows outrage in France since Le Monde newspaper reported the NSA had collected tens of thousands of French phone records between December 2012 and January 2013.

-While Berlin and Paris are likely to find sympathy among the EU's 28 member states, domestic security issues are not a competence of the European Union.
-The best that may be hoped for is a public expression of support from leaders and calls for a full explanation from the United States.
+While Berlin and Paris are likely to find sympathy among many of the EU's 28 member states, domestic security issues are not a competence of the European Union.
+The best that may be hoped for is an expression of support from leaders and calls for a full explanation from the United States.

 DATA PRIVACY RULES

-The most immediate impact of the furor could be to encourage member states to back tougher data privacy rules currently being drafted by the European Union.
-The European Parliament this week backed legislation that would greatly toughen EU data protection rules that date from 1995.
+The furore over the alleged espionage could encourage member states to back tougher data privacy rules currently being drafted by the European Union.
+The European Parliament this week approved an amended package of legislation that would overhaul EU data protection rules that date from 1995.

-The United States is concerned that the regulations, if they enter into law, will raise the cost of handling data in Europe.
+The United States is concerned that the regulations, if they enter into law, will raise the cost of doing business and handling data in Europe.
 Google, Yahoo!, Microsoft and others have lobbied hard against the proposals.

-Given the spying accusations, France and Germany - the two most influential countries in EU policy - may succeed in getting member states to push ahead on negotiations with the parliament to complete the data regulations and make them more rigid.
+Given the spying accusations, France and Germany - the two most influential countries in EU policy - may succeed in getting member states to push ahead on negotiations with the parliament to complete the data regulations and make them tougher.

-For the United States, it could substantially change how data privacy rules are implemented globally.
+That could mean an agreement is reached early next year, with the laws possibly coming into force in 2015.
+For the United States, this could substantially change how data privacy rules are implemented globally.

 It may also complicate relations between the United States and the EU over an agreement to share a large amount of data collected via Swift, the international system used for transferring money electronically, which is based in Europe.